 Stephen W. Orfei

-As General Manager Mr. Orfei leads the Council in its mission to educate, empower and protect payment data globally, through development and delivery of standards, best practices, market guidance, alerts, certified solutions and training services for merchants, Qualified Security Assessors (QSAs), financial institutions, and key stakeholders across the global payment eco-system.
+As General Manager, Mr. Orfei leads the PCI Security Standards Council in its mission to educate, empower and protect payment data globally, working closely with merchants, acquirers, financial institutions, security practitioners, law enforcement and other key stakeholders across the global payment eco-system.

 Chief Technology Officer